 uname -r

-To keep the Kernel up to date and avoid any potential conflicts, use the following command as you would with any other package to check and update your Linux Kernel 6.2 using the DNF manager:
+To check and update your Linux Kernel 6.10, use the following command as you would with any other package using the DNF manager:

 sudo dnf upgrade --refresh

-It is important to note that for any kernel updates, you will need to reboot your system to ensure the new Kernel is in use.
+Please note that after any kernel update, you must reboot your system to ensure the new kernel is in use.
+You can choose which kernel to use during the boot process if any issues arise.

-For users who experience bugs with the new kernel or other issues, it may be necessary to restore the default kernel.
-Follow the steps below to restore the default kernel:
+If you experience bugs or other issues with the new kernel, it may be necessary to restore the default kernel.
+Follow these steps to return to the previous kernel version:

 Disable the ELRepo repository by using the following command: